Annual Tasks for Condominium Boards

 Keep a list of your board tasks handy with our Annual Tasks for Condominium Boards infographic.

-You’ve rung in the New Year, elections have come and gone, and your condo corporation has a brand-new board of directors.
-With so many responsibilities that fall to the board, it can be difficult to sort out where you should even start.
+With so many responsibilities that fall to the condominium board of directors, it can be difficult to sort out where you should even start.
 Let’s breakdown the crucial tasks your board needs to perform.

 Get to Know Your Job